winesapOS/winesapOS/README.md

     - Yes.
 Refer to the [DEVELOPER.md](https://github.com/LukeShortCloud/winesapOS/blob/main/DEVELOPER.md) documentation.
 - **Can winesapOS be built with a different Linux distribution?**
     - Yes.
 We support Arch Linux, Manjaro, and SteamOS as build targets.
 As of winesapOS 3, SteamOS 3 is the default target that is used for our releases.
+- **Is winesapOS affiliated with Valve?**
+    - No. We are an independent project that is using SteamOS 3 packages and source code.

 ## History